auth0/docs/articles/hooks/extensibility-points/send-phone-message.md

 ## Starter code response

-Once you've customized the Hook code, you can test it using the Runner embedded in the Editor.
+Once you have customized the Hook code, you can test it using the Runner embedded in the Editor.
 The Runner simulates a call to the Hook with the appropriate body and response.

 <%= include('../_includes/_test_runner_save_warning') %>